 School Structures

-IFSEL’s lesson design reflects five core principles:
+IFSEL’s lesson and curriculum design reflect five core principles:

 - Competency-Based – Rooted in core SEL skills.